silverhairs/silverhairs/README.md

 I am a Mobile App Engineer at [Deriv](https://deriv.com)

 - 🔭 I’m currently working on [my portfolio website](https://silverhairs.vercel.app/)
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Typescript & Rust
 - 👯 I’m looking to collaborate on dart, flutter and swiftUI projects
 - 💬 Ask me about [Dart](https://dart.dev), [Flutter](https://flutter.dev) and [NextJS](https://nextjs.org)
 - 📫 How to reach me boriskayienzo@gmail.com
-- ⚡ Fun fact: I got into computer science because I wanted to build Ironman's suit
+- ⚡ Fun fact: I've watched more 1000 hours of anime (For the moment 😏)

 ### Connect with me: